vespa-engine/sample-apps/test/README.md

 ## Test elements
 Use &lt;pre&gt; elements for commands to be tested.
-The script also supports &lt;div&gt; - this is because the code highligher (optional) inserts newlines in some cases.
+The script also supports &lt;div&gt; - this is because the code highlighter (optional) inserts newlines in some cases.

 #### Code block